When one first decides to become a novelist, many important questions come to mind:

 Granted, that’s not a very compelling brand, but I’m just naïve enough to believe that the words in my novels should matter more than those on the About the Author page.

 What is your thought on pen names and managing multiple author names?
-Comment below and/or weigh in at Writers Poll: real name vs. pen name.
+Comment below.